Moral responsibility: Artificial systems

 The emergence of automation, robotics and related technologies prompted the question, 'Can an artificial system be morally responsible?'
 The question has a closely related variant, 'When (if ever) does moral responsibility transfer from its human creator(s) to the system?'.

 The questions arguably adjoin with but are distinct from machine ethics, which is concerned with the moral behavior of artificial systems.
 Whether an artificial system's behavior qualifies it to be morally responsible has been a key focus of debate.

+Some recent philosophical work proposes that responsibility for outcomes produced by artificial systems can be analyzed into causal and epistemic components and argues that in narrow cases, where an artificial system both causally produces an outcome and could be said to satisfy epistemic conditions, one can coherently ascribe moral responsibility to that system.
+Public-facing commentaries have stressed that opaque systems and distributed development chains complicate tracing responsibility to particular agents, creating practical accountability gaps even if a philosophical account of system responsibility were available.
+Survey accounts in moral philosophy emphasize that debates over ascribing moral responsibility to artificial systems hinge on contested issues such as intentionality, consciousness, and the appropriate functions of legal and moral accountability, and that there is no consensus.
+These debates are closely connected to questions about the appropriate roles of moral and legal responsibility in regulating the design, deployment and consequences of AI and robotic systems.

 Arguments that artificial systems cannot be morally responsible

 Batya Friedman and Peter Kahn Jr. posited that intentionality is a necessary condition for moral responsibility, and that computer systems as conceivable in 1992 in material and structure could not have intentionality.

 Arthur Kuflik asserted in 1999 that humans must bear the ultimate moral responsibility for a computer's decisions, as it is humans who design the computers and write their programs.
 He further proposed that humans can never relinquish oversight of computers.

 Frances Grodzinsky et al. considered artificial systems that could be modelled as finite-state machines.
-They posited in 2008 that if the machine had a fixed state transition table, then it could not be morally responsible.
+They posited in 2008 that if the machine had a fixed state-transition table, then it could not be morally responsible.
 If the machine could modify its table, then the machine's designer still retained some moral responsibility.

 Patrick Hew argued that for an artificial system to be morally responsible, its rules for behaviour and the mechanisms for supplying those rules must not be supplied entirely by external humans.
 He further argued that such systems are a substantial departure from technologies and theory as extant in 2014.
 An artificial system based on those technologies will carry zero responsibility for its behaviour.
 Moral responsibility is apportioned to the humans that created and programmed the system.